system76/docs/content/Minecraft-Server-Hosting.md

 ```

 #### `no-tick-view-distance`
-This should be set to your view distence.
-If the view distence is bellow 4 you should set it to 5 to impove gameplay exprince.
+This should be set to your view distance.
+If the view distance is below 4 you should set it to 5 to improve the gameplay experience.

 Default: `-1`
 Optimized: # > view-distance setting

 #### `anti-xray.enabled`
-This will cause some perofmance loss but Paper has a solid and effecient anti xray cheat system.
-This will prevent players from using xray mods or cheats.
+This will cause some performance loss but Paper has a solid and efficient anti-x-ray cheat system.
+This will prevent players from using x-ray mods or cheats.

 Default: `false`
 Optimized: `true`